 A digital approach has also changed the way we work as a leadership team, and despite the distance and inability to travel during lockdowns, we’ve collaborated more than ever before.
 As well as being able to work closely with colleagues in different parts of the country, through video calls I’ve also been able to work more closely with our global team.
-Interactions are more fluid and the barriers of geography have disappeared.
+Interactions are more fluid, and the barriers of geography have disappeared.
 We are truly one team.
-Long gone are the days when people would travel to London to be noticed – now you just need to be on the right calls.
+Long gone are the days when people would travel to the local office to be noticed – now you just need to be on the right calls.

 Processes shifting to digital